The Bay-Tree Maiden: Interpretation

 Researcher Galina Kabakova sees that, in the tale type, the plant acts as a parent to the heroine; after the prince touches her, she cannot return to the tree, and has to fend for herself in the world of men.
+In the same vein, Felix Karlinger highlights a psychological element in variants of the story: the heroine's infertile mother eats the plant; the laurel becomes the heroine, or there is a separation between the tree and the heroine.
+In the latter case, the laurel tree acts as a dwelling or prenatal abode; when the heroine matures, she cannot return to the tree and must find her way in the world.

 Variants

 Romania

 In Teodorescu's variant, the tree maiden calls the tree Dafinul-verde ("Green Laurel").
 She is still seduced by the prince and disguises herself as a monk.
 Before the prince's wedding with the false bride, he unmasks the tree maiden.

 According to Laura Regneala, Teodorescu's tale was translated into French as La Fée du Laurier Vert ("The Fairy of the Green Laurel"), and published by Jules Brun in a 1896 compilation of Romanian fairy tales.

 Romanian author Cristea Sandu Timoc collected another Romanian variant with the same name, from a 35-year-old teller named Stani Meila.

 von Hahn cited a Wallachian tale from Banat, collected by the Schott brothers, with the title Die Waldjungfrau Wunderschön.
 In this story, the heroine lives in a bed atop a tree she calls Dafin.
 She meets a prince and is abandoned by him.
 She meets a monk on the way and trades clothes with him.
 The girl from the tree, as a monk, becomes the prince's friend, even after he marries another princess.
 His father discovers her true nature and hangs her.
 The prince, seeing that the monk was the girl from the tree, joins her sad fate.